 Worldwide developed economies turned down sharply late in 2008 as looming housing-related asset write-downs at major financial institutions paralyzed credit markets and sparked a serious global banking crisis.
 Major central banks have responded vigorously, but credit and financial markets have not yet fully recovered, and a credit-driven worldwide economic recession deepened during the second quarter.
 Asset and commodity prices, including oil and gas prices, have declined sharply.
-After rising steadily for six years to peak at around \$140 per barrel earlier in 2008, oil prices collapsed back to average \$43 per barrel range during the first quarter of 2009.
-Higher oil and gas prices over the past several years have led to high levels of exploration and development drilling in many oil and gas basins around the globe, but this slowed sharply with falling oil and gas prices.
-The count of rigs actively drilling in the U.S. as measured by Baker Hughes (a good measure of the level of oilfield activity and spending) peaked at 2,031 rigs in September, 2008, but has decreased to 943 rigs as of July 24, 2009.
-Many oil and gas operators reliant on external financing to fund their drilling programs are curtailing their drilling activity.
-So far this appears to be having the greatest impact on gas drilling across North America.
-Most international activity is driven by oil exploration and production by national oil companies, which has historically been less susceptible to short-term commodity price swings, but the international rig count is showing some modest declines nonetheless, falling from its September 2008 peak of 1,108 to 967 in June 2009.
-During the second quarter of 2009 the Company saw its Petroleum Services & Supplies and its Distribution Services margins affected most acutely by a drilling downturn, through both volume and price declines, while the Company's Rig Technology segment was less impacted owing to its high level of backlog.
+After rising steadily for six years to peak at around \$140 per barrel earlier in 2008, oil prices collapsed back to average \$42.91 per barrel during the first quarter of 2009, but have been recovering steadily to average \$68.20 during the third quarter of 2009.
+Higher oil and gas prices over the past several years led to high levels of exploration and development drilling in many oil and gas basins around the globe by 2008, but activity slowed sharply in 2009 with lower oil and gas prices and tightening credit availability.

+The count of rigs actively drilling in the U.S. as measured by Baker Hughes (a good measure of the level of oilfield activity and spending) peaked at 2,031 rigs in September 2008, but decreased to a low of 887 in June 2009.
+Rig count has increased slightly since, to 1,048 in October 2009, and averaged 974 rigs during the third quarter of 2009.
+Many oil and gas operators reliant on external financing to fund their drilling programs have significantly curtailed their drilling activity, which appears to have had the greatest impact on gas drilling across North America.
+Most international activity is driven by oil exploration and production by national oil companies, which has historically been less susceptible to short-term commodity price swings, but the international rig count has exhibited modest declines nonetheless, falling from its September 2008 peak of 1,108 to 986 in September 2009.
+During the third quarter of 2009 the Company saw its Petroleum Services & Supplies and its Distribution Services margins affected most acutely by a drilling downturn, through both volume and price declines, while the Company's Rig Technology segment was less impacted owing to its high level of backlog.

-Recent downturns follow an extended period of high drilling activity, which fueled strong demand for oilfield services between 2003 and 2008.
+Recent downturns follow an extended period of high drilling activity which fueled strong demand for oilfield services between 2003 and 2008.
 Incremental drilling activity through the upswing shifted toward harsh environments, employing increasingly sophisticated technology to find and produce reserves.
 Higher utilization of drilling rigs tested the capability of the world's fleet of rigs, much of which is old and of limited capability.
 Technology has advanced significantly since most of the existing rig fleet was built.
 The industry invested little during the late 1980's and 1990's on new drilling equipment, but drilling technology progressed steadily nonetheless, as the Company and its competitors continued to invest in new and better ways of drilling.
 As a consequence, the safety, reliability, and efficiency of new, modern rigs surpass the performance of most of the older rigs at work today.
 Drilling rigs are now being pushed to drill deeper wells, more complex wells, highly deviated wells and horizontal wells, tasks which require larger rigs with more capabilities.
 The drilling process effectively consumes the mechanical components of a rig, which wear out and need periodic repair or replacement.
 This process was accelerated by very high rig utilization and wellbore complexity.
 Drilling consumes rigs; more complex and challenging drilling consumes rigs faster.